-Northern lights Vík tonight
+Northern lights in Vík tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Vík.